srk810/AZ-220-Microsoft-Azure-IoT-Developer/readme.md

 ### Known Issues in the Current Beta release

+**Please** refer to the current open issues to be sure that a new issue doesn't duplicate an existing issue.
+The following are known issues that are not in the open issues as we are working on them already:

 * The initial lab setup - where to find the source files, where to find the scripts, etc. - is not in the instructions right now.

 * At least one lab requires running the setup script although it should always be a "catch up," not required.